launchdarkly/integration-framework/docs/capabilities.md

 ### Validation

-To preview your integration's templates with sample data, run `npm run preview YOUR_INTEGRATION_DIR_NAME`.
+To preview your integration's templates with sample data, run `npm run preview INTEGRATION_NAME`.

-Alternatively, to produce a sample `curl` command, run `npm run curl YOUR_INTEGRATION_DIR_NAME`.
+Alternatively, to produce a sample `curl` command, run `npm run curl INTEGRATION_NAME`.
 This returns data with your integration's service as if it was sent by the audit log event hook capability.

 ## Reserved custom properties (`reservedCustomProperties`)